-Right now it doesn’t seem like you have much of a decision to make.
+Right now it doesn’t seem like you have much of a decision to make,but before you decide whether to be the executor of an estate.
 You have been informed you were named as the executor of your loved one’s estate in his will.
 Your loved one trusted you enough to administer his estate and to look out for his beneficiaries.
 It is undoubtedly a significant honor.
 Yet, the truth is that being an executor can also be a significant burden.

 You Have a Decision to Make

-Before you accept appointment as the executor of the will, it is important to consider whether it is an obligation that you can fulfill over the coming months.
+Before you decide whether to be the executor of the will, it is important to consider whether it is an obligation that you can fulfill over the coming months.
 There will be many deadlines and details to attend to before the administration of the estate is completed.
 Accordingly, you might want to think about:

 - Whether you are in a position to be an effective executor.
 Do you have the time to administer the estate?
 Do you live close enough to handle the estate?
 Are you able to take on this responsibility?